 Views of Port Levy in the Banks Peninsula from our Pōhue PurePod

 The Pōhue PurePod is located on the lovely Banks Peninsula.
 Self-driving is the only option, as there are no transfers in this remote location.
 Once your booking is confirmed, you are given directions to the secret PurePod location, the code to the gate, and instructions to find your pod.

 For us, it was about a mile hike uphill through farmland to access the pod from the parking area.
 It was a stunning walk with lots of sheep to entertain us along the way.
-(Unfortunately, it rained heavily on our departure day, which made the walk back less fun.)
+(Unfortunately, it rained heavily on our departure day, which made the trek back less fun.)